moding-il/bizdoc.core/README.md

 A cube represent a cross-data summary, which can be visualized as a chart of accumulated values.

-A cube decare _Axes_.
+A cube declare _Axes_.
 Each axis represents a Type.

 You map a cube to form model by annotating the CubeMapping attribute.